-The IRS has called for backup from the private sector, and these four companies could be coming after your tax debt in lieu of the IRS.
-Here’s what you need to know about private debt collection agencies (PDCs) to stay informed, lawful and safe.
+Five years ago, the IRS called for backup from the private sector.
+What does this backup look like?
+Four private companies that can come after your tax debt in lieu of the IRS.
+Here’s what you need to know about private debt collection agencies (PDCs) to stay informed, lawful, and safe.

-PDCs aren’t rookies to the federal tax debt collection game – they assisted the IRS in both 1996-1997 and 2006-2009.
-Despite warnings from the IRS and National Tax Advocate on the unsuccessfulness of these previous efforts – wasting money, yielding half the amount of collections, and contributing to inequities in the U.S. tax collection system – it seems that history is repeating itself.
+PDCs aren’t rookies to the federal-tax-debt-collection game – they assisted the IRS in both 1996-1997 and 2006-2009.
+Despite warnings from the IRS and National Tax Advocate on the unsuccessfulness of these previous IRS private debt collection program efforts – wasting money, yielding fewer collections than expected, and contributing to inequities in the U.S. tax collection system – history repeated itself in 2015.

-Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015, which includes a section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
-Now, the program is in full swing.
-The IRS has hired four PDCs: Conserve, Pioneer, Performant Recovery, and CBE Group.
-Though not all tax debt cases are eligible for PDCs to handle (e.g. offer-in-compromise, innocent spouse cases, deceased), you may be getting a notice that your account will be in new (private) hands.
+Congress passed Fixing America’s Surface Transportation Act (FAST Act) in December 2015.
+While it’s technically a highway bill, the FAST Act included a debt-collection section requiring the IRS to use PDCs for outstanding tax debt that the IRS is no longer pursuing.
+The IRS has since hired four private debt collection agencies: ConServe, Performant Recovery, CBE Group, and Pioneer (which is actually a subsidiary of student loan servicer Navient)

 What are the risks associated with PDCs?

-The problems don’t necessarily lie with the four companies themselves, but the program’s loopholes.
+PDCs themselves aren’t necessarily risky or problematic.
+However, the loopholes of the PDC program has many problems.
 Here are some of the dangers associated with private debt collection:

-What you need to know to protect yourself:
+What do you need to know to protect yourself?

-- Don’t pay the PDC directly – Though the PDC is hired to collect your debt, you’re not actually writing out your check to them.
+Though the IRS hired the PDC to collect your debt, you’re not actually writing out your check to the PDC.
 All your repaid debt will go straight to the IRS as usual.

-- Consult with a licensed tax professional – Turning to a licensed tax professional, which may include CPAs, enrolled agents or tax attorneys, can give you the support and direction you need regarding your tax debt.
-These experts can negotiate with the IRS on your behalf to relieve tax debt or tie-ups like liens, levies and wage garnishments.
+Turning to a licensed tax professional – which may include CPAs, enrolled agents, or tax attorneys – can give you the support and direction you need regarding your tax debt.
+These experts can negotiate with the IRS on your behalf to relieve tax debt or tie-ups like liens, levies, and wage garnishments.

 While the lawfulness of PDC use is under scrutiny, it is today’s reality.
 The key to avoiding trouble is being smart about tackling your tax debt and not going at it alone.

 Remember: It’s crucial that you never disclose information to someone calling or messaging to collect immediate payment.
-Instead, call the IRS directly to see if you owe taxes, or call Tax Defense Network for a free consultation at (877) 588-1098.
+Instead, call the IRS directly to see if you owe taxes.